-Here is a simple example of setting up the ImageSpec when you know that the pixel values you are writing are linear:
+Here is a simple example of setting up the ImageSpec when you know that the pixel values you are writing are in your default linear scene-referred color space:

-''' ImageSpec spec (width, length, channels, format); spec.attribute ("oiio:ColorSpace", "Linear"); '''
+''' ImageSpec spec (width, length, channels, format); spec.attribute ("oiio:ColorSpace", "scene_linear"); '''

-'''

-spec = ImageSpec(width, length, channels, format)
+''' spec = ImageSpec(width, length, channels, format) spec.attribute ("oiio:ColorSpace", "scene_linear") '''

-spec.attribute ("oiio:ColorSpace", "Linear")

-'''

-If a particular ImageOutput implementation is required (by the rules of the file format it writes) to have pixels in a particular color space, then it should try to convert the color values of your image to the right color space if it is not already in that space.
-For example, JPEG images must be in sRGB space, so if you declare your pixels to be "Linear", the JPEG ImageOutput will convert to sRGB.
+If a particular ImageOutput implementation is required (by the rules of the file format it writes) to have pixels in a fixed color space, then it should try to convert the color values of your image to the right color space if it is not already in that space.
+For example, JPEG images must be in sRGB space, so if you declare your pixels to be "scene\linear", the JPEG ImageOutput will convert to sRGB.